 How your teen can get into uni without an ATAR

-The perfect exam score isn’t the only way for your teen to get into the course of their dreams.
-You and your teen may be wondering how to get into uni without an ATAR, without even realising that some of the pathways to university provide more benefits than ATAR acceptance.
+The perfect exam score isn’t the only way into a uni course.
+Your teen may be wondering how to get into uni without an ATAR, without even realising that some of the university pathways provide more benefits.

-As a parent, you may have heard of unscored VCE or VCAL study options and wondered how they would impact your teen's tertiary study journey.
+As a parent, you may have heard of unscored VCE or Vocational Major (VM) study options and wondered how they would impact your teen's tertiary study journey.
 If your teen completes high school without an ATAR, it’s not the end of the line for their uni aspirations at RMIT!

-It may seem like another hurdle in the challenge of understanding university, but it can be quite simple if you know what’s out there.
-Help your teen discover how to get into uni without an ATAR by exploring these options.
+It may seem like another hurdle in the challenge of applying for university, but understanding your teen’s options can be quite simple if you know what’s out there.
+Help your teen discover how to get into uni without an ATAR by exploring what’s offered at RMIT.

 Three students talking in an spaceous lounge